techbullz/Test1/README.md

 ## Link to the MarkDown language [CheatSheet](https://www.markdownguide.org/cheat-sheet/) to edit the README.

-# Ryan did his part!!
-Still waiting for the rest of the Team!!! :joy:
+# Will just joined the Team...officially :joy:

 ## Team Exercise: 2
 Create a demo game in Godot to familiarize yourself with the engine.
 - [x] James
 - [ ] Alex
-- [ ] Will
+- [X] Will
 - [X] Ryan
 - [X] Johnny